comShadowHarvy/betterstrap/README.md

 # My Shell Scripts Collection

 This repository contains a collection of useful shell scripts designed to automate various tasks, from system setup to backup and restoration.
 Below is a detailed description of each script included in this repository.
+My new start isnt downloading right so i included the old one.

 ## Scripts Included